Alfresco/docs-alfresco/insight-engine/latest/install/options.md

         SOLR_PORT=8983
         ```

-6. (Optional) If you want to install Alfresco Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Alfresco Search and Insight Engine, for more see [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-externalized-configuration).
+6. (Optional) If you want to install Search and Insight Engine on a separate machine, set the `SOLR_SOLR_HOST` and `SOLR_ALFRESCO_HOST` environment variables before starting Search and Insight Engine, for more see [Configuring Search and Insight Engine]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-externalized-configuration).

     (Windows) update the `alfresco-insight-engine/solr.in.cmd` file: